armory/documentation/_spinnaker/install_dinghy.md

 * Create a personal access token (in either [GitHub](https://github.com/settings/tokens) or Bitbucket/Stash) that has read access to all repos where `dinghyfile`s and `module`s reside.

-* Get your Github or Bitbucket/Stash "org" where the app repos and templates reside.
+* Get your Github, GitLab or Bitbucket/Stash "org" where the app repos and templates reside.
 For example if your repo is `armory-io/dinghy-templates`, your `template-org` would be `armory-io`.

 * Get the name of the repo containing modules. .
 For example if your repo is `armory-io/dinghy-templates`, your `template-repo` would be `dinghy-templates`.